digital-asset/daml/ghc-lib/new-working-on-ghc-lib.md

 1. `cd $GHC_REPO`

-2. Enter the dev environment defined in `.envrc` using `direnv allow`.
+2. `direnv allow`, to enter the dev environment defined in `.envrc`.
 For help installing direnv, see [direnv](https://direnv.net).
 This should only be necessary the first time.

-3. `hadrian/build.sh --configure --flavour=quickest -j`

-4. `./_build/stage1/bin/ghc ./Example.hs -ddump-parsed | tee desugar.out`

-Step 3 gives immediate feedback on build failures, but takes about 2-3 minutes when successful.
-For Step 4 you need a Daml example file.
-The input file must end in `.hs` suffix.
-It must begin with the pragma: `{-# LANGUAGE DamlSyntax #-}`.
+3. `hadrian/build.sh --configure --flavour=quickest -j`.
+This will give immediate feedback on build failures, but it takes about 2-3 minutes when successful.

+4. `./_build/stage1/bin/ghc <EXAMPLE_FILE> -ddump-parsed | tee desugar.out`. `<EXAMPLE_FILE>` must be a file with extension `.hs`, which must begin with the pragma `{-# LANGUAGE DamlSyntax #-}`.
+A typical starting point is [`$GHC_REPO/Example.hs`](https://github.com/digital-asset/ghc/blob/da-master-8.8.1/Example.hs).

 ### Interactive development workflow